Documentation

 Additional filter options | Description | Example |

-Active Timeframe | Used to find who did an activity in a certain timeframe.
-You can select specific dates, relative timeframes, and since a certain date. | sent a Discord message in the last 30 days |
+Active Timeframe | F5ind who did/did not do an activity in a certain timeframe.
+You can select specific dates, relative timeframes, or since a certain date. | sent a Discord message in the last 30 days |

-First Time | Used to find who did an activity for the first time.
+First Time | Find who did/did not do an activity for the first time.
 Often used with Active Timeframe | commented on LinkedIn Post for the first time in last 30 days |

-Activity Count | Used to find who did an activity less than, more than or equal to a specified number of times. | opened a pull request on GitHub β₯ 3 times |
+Activity Count | Find who did/did not do an activity less than, more than or equal to a specified number of times. | opened a pull request on GitHub β₯ 3 times |

-Activity Properties | Used to find who did an activity with a certain activity property | sent a Discord message in Ambassadors channel |
+Activity Properties | Find who did/did not do an activity with a certain activity property | sent a Discord message in Ambassadors channel |

 Click on the [β¦] button next to your filter to see what additional activity-related filters you can apply.